Albrtito/ObsidianNotes/02 - Atomic/1725968193 - Intro to networking.md

 **The telephone net:** A basic example is the telephone network where there each phone(device) is connected through a copper wire (medium) and sends electric signals to other phones (transmission method)
 ### A service description:
 As developers we won’t care about the whole structure and technicalities associated with it.
-We’ll actually work with the services that work because of the web.
+We work with the services that use the web.
 The web is **an infrastructure providing services to apps**.
 We differentiate between two types of apps:
 + **Distributed apps:** Those that need the internet to work